 PHCP Mentor Spotlight – Amy Allen

-I live in Washington State, I’m married to a wonderful guy, we have 7 horses, 4 dogs, 2 cats, too many chickens and three ducks.
-I trim, train, give lessons and I’m also a trainee teacher in Ecole de Légèreté (School of Lightness).
-I got started in hoof care because my OTTB kept ripping off his shoes, he broke the shoe of his second pair of glue ons.
-I took those off and started my journey learning about how to trim, mineral balanced the diet and the lifestyle of a barefoot horse.
-I’ve been a part of PHCP since January 2010, I also became certified with AHA, and then continued on to be a mentor with PHCP.
+I live in Washington State and am married to a wonderful guy.
+We have 7 horses, 4 dogs, 2 cats, too many chickens and 3 ducks.
+I trim, train, give lessons and am also a trainee teacher in Ecole de Légèreté (School of Lightness).
+I got started in hoof care because my OTTB kept ripping off his shoes.
+He broke the shoe of his second pair of glue ons.
+I took those off and started my journey learning about how to trim and about the mineral balanced the diet and the lifestyle of a barefoot horse.
+I’ve been a part of PHCP since January 2010, became certified with AHA, and then continued on to be a PHCP mentor.

-Being a mentor as I love to teach and also learning from my students.
-I hope more practitioners will pursue becoming a mentor, as this is the future of the PHCP program and it’s very rewarding.
+Being a mentor.
+I love to teach.
+And also learning from my students.
+I hope more practitioners will pursue becoming a mentor.
+It is the future of the PHCP program and it’s very rewarding.

-We used to raise Scottish highland cattle, and I survived a cow that charged me after I rescued her newborn calf that got in with the horses.
-She carried me across the pasture, with her horn in my right thigh, while I was holding onto her horns…..she was a new mom and I’m very fortunate she didn’t kill me.
+We used to raise Scottish highland cattle.
+I survived a cow that charged me after I rescued her newborn calf that got in with the horses.
+She carried me across the pasture, with her horn in my right thigh, while I was holding onto her horns.
+She was a new mom and I’m very fortunate she didn’t kill me.